wdurno/highly-available-api/README.md

 ## potential improvements

-1. Certificate generation should be fully-automated.
-2. Public IP configuration should be fully-automated.
+1. Public IP configuration should be fully-automated.